Compassionate Spokane Wills and Trusts Attorneys

 Placing your assets in an irrevocable trust can help you qualify for benefits such as Medicaid or VA.
 These kinds of benefits are means-tested, and since the property is no longer considered ‘yours’ it cannot be counted against you.

 Trusts are typically more complex to set up, so they tend to cost more than Wills, however, money is saved on the back end by not having to pay for a Probate.

 Please contact us to discuss the right option for you and your family.
-Our experienced and knowledgable staff can guide you every step of the way.
+Our experienced Spokane Wills & Trusts attorneys and knowledgeable staff can guide you every step of the way.